Am I Suing My Employer?

 Given the complexity of the present law, we have found that, in many cases, having a skilled Workers’ Compensation attorney is more important now than ever to ensure that proper benefits are received.
-The doctor(s) from whom you can receive medical care and the final outcome of your case in regards to your right to future medical care and monetary compensation depend on an understanding of the complexities of the present law.
-It is important to recognize that the law is continuing to develop in response to the significant changes in the 2004 Workers’ Compensation “reform,” which was intended to limit medical treatment and reduce benefits.
+The law is continuing to develop in response to the significant changes in recent Workers’ Compensation “reforms,” which were intended to limit medical treatment and reduce benefits.

 Attorney’s fees are written in the law, and usually are approximately 15 percent of the permanent disability benefits received.
 No up-front money is allowed, and if no benefits are recovered, there is no fee.